LentnerStefan/vision-camera-plugin-frame-to-file/README.md

 You can use this plugin in combination with [vision-camera-resize-plugin](https://github.com/mrousavy/vision-camera-resize-plugin).
 In order to save the resized frame, you have to provide it to the options of the `toFile`.
-⚠️ You still have to provide the `frame` as a first parameter, but it will be ignore.
+⚠️ You still have to provide the `frame` as a first parameter, but it will be ignored.
 [Idea came from this issue](https://github.com/mrousavy/vision-camera-resize-plugin/issues/38#issuecomment-1930466136)

 ```js
 import { useToFilePlugin } from 'react-native-vision-camera-plugin-frame-to-file';